vincentsouveton/vincentsouveton.github.io/index.md

 ---
 layout: page
-title: "Welcome"
+title: "Vincent Souveton"
 permalink: /
 ---

 <img src="assets/vs0.jpg" alt="My photo" width="200"/>

-Hello everyone, welcome to my personal academic website!
-I hold a Ph.D. in Applied Mathematics.
-My research interests lie at the boundary of statistics and computer science applied to a wide range of Physics problems.
+Hello and welcome to my personal academic website!

-I am currently a postdoctoral researcher at CEA.
-I am interested in the development of Machine Learning models for simulating physical systems and providing uncertainty quantification.
+I hold a Ph.D. in Applied Mathematics and my research lies at the intersection of statistics and computer science, with applications across a broad range of physics problems.
+I am currently a postdoctoral researcher at CNRS, where I focus on developing machine learning models for simulating physical systems and performing uncertainty quantification.

-Before that, I was a PhD student at [Laboratoire de Mathématiques Blaise Pascal](https://lmbp.uca.fr/), Université Clermont Auvergne.
-My thesis deals with the study and development of sampling algorithms (generative models in Machine Learning and non-reversible Monte Carlo methods) with applications in Cosmology.
-Also, I am a former member of the [Aquila](https://www.aquila-consortium.org/) consortium.
+Previously, I completed my Ph.D. at [Laboratoire de Mathématiques Blaise Pascal](https://lmbp.uca.fr/), Université Clermont Auvergne, where where I explored sampling algorithms, specifically generative models and non-reversible Markov Chain Monte Carlo techniques, with applications in cosmology.
+I was also a member of the [Aquila](https://www.aquila-consortium.org/) consortium.

 You can download a CV [here](assets/CV.pdf).